UBAR: Towards Fully End-to-End Task-Oriented Dialog Systems with GPT-2: Visualization and Case Study

 Figure \ref{fig:case} shows a case where the user wants to book a 4-stars hotel with free parking.
 In the first turn, UBAR did not provide the hotel entity, but asked for additional information about the hotel's price range or area.
 However in the second turn, the user directly requests to book the unmentioned hotel.
 If using the generated content, UBAR would provide a specific hotel entity in response to the user utterance in the second turn.
 While if using the ground truth response which contains the hotel entity as the dialog context, UBAR would be mistaken that it had already provided such entity, failing to mention the important entity.

 This explains why UBAR with generated context can outperform UBAR with ground truth context, as UBAR can adaptively supplement and make amends in response to the current user utterance in order to stay consistent and coherent throughout the entire session, ultimately improving task completion.
-More case studies are given in the technical appendix.